karthickal/posit-android/README.md

 )
 ```

-#### Posit callback implementation
+The Posit SDK enables the following functionalities -

+* Get notifed when an apparel object is detected in the frame during video playback
+* Get notified when a shoppable video is played
+* Fetch a list of apparel objects in a video

+##### Notification Callbacks

-The posit callback interface  `PositCallback` should be implemented by the client to register for product updates from the Posit library
+The posit callback interface  `PositCallback` should be implemented by the client to register for product updates from the Posit library.
+The following functions notify when the user watches a shoppable video and when an object is detected during playback respectively.

 ```
  interface PositCallback {
         /**